Flamand10/FakeNewsProject/README.md

 2. Install the required dependencies:
 'pip install pandas nltk'
 ---
+## Result from `Counting_Analysis.py`

+This script analyzes the most frequent words in the original and cleaned datasets by:
+- Tokenizing the text content using NLTK
+- Counting word frequency with `collections.Counter`
+- Plotting the top 100 most frequent words from each file
+- Logging both the frequency data and plots to Weights & Biases (wandb)

+This allows for a direct comparison of how cleaning affects the vocabulary distribution.

+This script was run on two CSV files:
+1. `995,000_rows.csv`
+2. `995,000_rows_cleaned.csv`

+### Output Summary

+- Logged the 100 most frequent words (before and after cleaning) to wandb
+- Generated frequency bar plots for both versions of the dataset
+- Demonstrated how stopword removal and stemming significantly reduce noisy or common word presence

+> Word frequency data and plots were logged under the wandb project:
+> - `text-cleaning-vocab-analysis`

+---

+### Required Files

+Place the following input CSVs in the **same directory** as `Counting_Analysis.py`:

+- `995,000_rows.csv`
+- `995,000_rows_cleaned.csv`

+Each file must include a `content` column with the text to analyze.

+---

+### How to Run the Script

+1. Make sure Python is installed and your environment is active.
+2. Install the required dependencies:
+'pip install pandas nltk matplotlib wandb'

+---
 ## Result from the `SplittingData.ipynb`

 This script loads a cleaned dataset (`995,000_rows_cleaned.csv`) and splits it into: